royhirakp/blogApp-GCF-mongo-Node/README.md

    Example url for search by id : “/blogs?id=<id>” Example url for search by author: “/blogs?author=<author>”

    response syntax: {
    "status": 1,
    "total": <total_number_of_blogs>,
    “pageNo”: <page No>
    "data":[<all blogs >]
    }

-2.PUT
+2. PUT

    url: "/blog?id=<blog_id>"
    request body : {
    "content": "<new_blog_content>"
    }

    response :
    Status: 204 No Content (on successful update)
    Status: 400 Bad Request (if request body is empty)
    Status: 404 Not Found (if no blog post with the given id is found)

-3.DELETE
+3. DELETE
    url: "/blog?id=<blog_id>"

    Response : Status: 204 No Content (on successful deletion)
    Status: 404 Not Found (if no blog post with the given id is found)

-4.POST
+   Status: 404 Not Found (invalid id )

+4. POST
    url: "/blog"
    Request Body: {
    "title": "<blog_title>",
    "content": "<blog_content>",
    "author": "<blog_author>"
    }

    Response :
    Status: 200 OK (on successful creation)
    Status: 400 Bad Request (if any required field is missing)
    Status: 409 Conflict (if a blog post with the same title already exists)

-Error Responses: For all METHODS
+   \*\*\*Error Responses: For all METHODS
    Status: 405 Method Not Allowed
    This response indicates that the request method used is not supported by the API endpoint.
    status: 404 for invalid id
    Status: 500 Internal Server Error
    This response is returned when an unexpected error occurs on the server side.